2022 The Hundred season: Men

 Men's teams were allowed to retain up to ten players from the previous season by negotiating new contracts directly with players until the retention window closed.

 A player draft then took place in May to fill the forty-two remaining squad players, with teams taking turns to sign available players in vacant salary bands.
-Picks were in reverse order of where a side finished in the previous season.
+Picks were in reverse order of where a team finished in the previous season.